getacupoftea/alx-pre_course/README.md

 alx-pre-course Repository

-Description: This repository documents the tasks completed as part of the ALX Pre-Course, focusing on Git and GitHub usage.
+Description: This repository documents the tasks completed as part of the alx-pre_course projects, focusing on Git and GitHub usage.
 Each task is organized into separate directories with specific objectives.

 Concepts Covered